-The State of Ohio has conducted DNA testing in the following cases, either at the request of the inmate or on its own accord.
+In addition to the cases already listed, the State of Ohio has conducted DNA testing in the following cases, either at the request of the inmate or on its own accord.

 Apanovitch, Anthony: Apanovitch was convicted and sentenced for the 1984 aggravated murder of 33-year-old Mary Ann Flynn.
 The State advocated for DNA testing of available evidence as the best means by which to determine the truth of Apanovitch's claims of innocence.
 Despite Apanovitch's persistent opposition to DNA testing, and while his appeal was pending before the Sixth Circuit Court of Appeals, the Cuyahoga County Prosecutor's Office proceeded with DNA testing on the rape kit retained by the Cuyahoga County Coroner.
 Test results obtained in 2006 identified Apanovitch as the contributor of the sperm found inside Ms. Flynn's mouth.
 On March 21, 2012, Apanovitch filed a successive petition for postconviction relief challenging the DNA results.
-Following an evidentiary hearing, on February 12, 2015, the trial court ordered a new trial.
-The State appealed to the 8th District Court of Appeals on March 4, 2015, and filed its merit brief on May 26, 2015.
-Apanovitch filed his merit brief on July 15, 2015.
-Oral argument was held on November 17, 2015.
+Following an evidentiary hearing, on February 12, 2015, the trial court ordered a new trial, and the 8th District Court of Appeals affirmed the decision on May 5, 2016.
+The State appealed to the Ohio Supreme Court on May 5, 2016, and filed a brief on June 20, 2016, to which Apanovitch responded on July 20, 2016.
+Meanwhile, on May 16, 2016, Apanovitch was granted bond and released from custody pending re-trial.